Belta-shazzar/ETBS---Great-Brand-Nig-LTD/README.md

 Prisma was chosen as the ORM because of its intuitive, type-safe query system and strong support for TypeScript.
 It simplifies database interactions by providing an abstraction layer that reduces the complexity of raw SQL queries while maintaining performance.
 Prisma's migration system ensures smooth schema evolution, making it easier to maintain and update the database structure as the project grows.
 Its integration with TypeScript enhances type safety, preventing runtime errors and making the code more robust.

-## Dockerized Development and Test Environments

-This application has been fully dockerized to ease development and testing processes.
-This allows isolation of the Postgres database, ensuring consistency across different environments.

 ## Local Development Setup